Bootstrap Your Dreams: Starting a Business with Minimal Capital

 Adopt a Lean Business Model

 Cut down on frills and focus on essentials.
-The lean startup methodology emphasizes creating a Minimum Viable Product (MVP) – the simplest version of your product or service that allows you to start testing it in the market.
-MVPs not only save money but also time.
+The lean startup methodology emphasizes creating a Print-on-Demand model – where you can use your design and sell a unique product, but someone else is handling the stocking and shipping tasks.
+Print-on-Demand will not only save money but also time.
 By gauging early reactions, you can refine your offerings based on genuine consumer feedback.

 Set Up a Virtual Workspace